NanoCommons/enmrdf/NanoE-Tox/README.md

 ====================

 This folder contains a Bioclipse script to convert the content from the database into ENMRDF.
-The Excel spreadsheet was first adapted by removing all newlines and was then exported as a TSV file.
+The Excel spreadsheet was first adapted by removing all newlines (global Find/Replace on '\n') and was then exported as a TSV file (no quoted field, TAB separator).
 Of this file, four header rows were removed, creating a TSV file without any headers and just data.

 That file is the input of the script.